 Mrs. Murphy, Board Trustee, reported that Tuesday, the Novi Mental Health Alliance along with the Novi Community Coalition had Dr. Lisa Damour, a psychologist, who studies a lot of anxiety and stress issues in kids.
-She stated that Dr. Damour is a prolific writer and is on her fourth book.
-Mrs. Murphy said that she is young and they recorded the Zoom and hopefully they are going to make it available to the public.
-She mentioned that it was really great information for parents on how to talk to kids about stress and anxiety.
+She stated that it is a different way of looking at how to manage stress and anxiety. with is different that stress and anxiety itself.